Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 This performs a **full clone** (history, branches, commits, tags) into **Azure Repos**.

 Why the other options are wrong:

-❌ **A. Create a pull request**
-→ PRs work within a repo or between connected repos, not for cloning/mirroring
+❌ **A. Create a pull request**. → PRs work within a repo or between connected repos, not for cloning/mirroring

-❌ **B. Create a webhook**
-→ Webhooks trigger events, they don’t copy repositories
+❌ **B. Create a webhook**. → Webhooks trigger events, they don’t copy repositories

-❌ **C. Create a service connection for GitHub**
-→ Used for pipelines integration, not repo cloning
+❌ **C. Create a service connection for GitHub**. → Used for pipelines integration, not repo cloning

-❌ **E. Create a personal access token in Azure DevOps** → PAT is for authentication, not repository import
+❌ **E. Create a personal access token in Azure DevOps**. → PAT is for authentication, not repository import

 Final Answer: